ericgrosse/blogger/FeaturesToAdd.md

 # Features to Add

+- Proper backward navigation (some redirects are awkward)
 - Loading icon when API requests are in progress
 - Results per page dropdown
 - Regular and advanced search feature